6 seo tips

 Links to your website

 When building links, quality is more important than quantity.
 One single, good, authoritative link can do more for you than a number of poor quality links.
-If too many of your site’s backlinks are from low quality sites, your site will also be considered low quality.
+Too many low quality backlinks can negatively affect your rankings.

 Try to write high quality content that is linkable and shareable.